Funny horror books you’ll love if you’re excited for Ghostbusters: Frozen Empire

 Meddling Kids by Edgar Cantero

 In 1977, four teenagers and a dog solved the mystery of Sleepy Lake.
 The trail of an amphibian monster terrorizing the quiet town of Blyton Hills leads the gang to spend a night in Deboën Mansion and apprehend a familiar culprit: a bitter old man in a mask.
-In 1990, the man they apprehended makes parole, and Andy tracks him down to confirm what she’s always known— they got the wrong guy.
+In 1990, parole is made by the man they apprehended, and he is tracked down by Andy to confirm what has always been known by her— the wrong guy was got.
 Now she’ll need to get the gang back together and return to Blyton Hills to find out what really happened.

 How To Sell A Haunted House by Grady Hendrix